People

 A self-proclaimed biologist when I need an excuse for being bad at physics.
 A self-proclaimed physicist when I honestly can’t remember that many genes.

 I went to Duke University to pursue my PhD and origianlly my interest in evolution and development (evo-devo).
-Less than a year later, I ditched my original interest and studies how a budding yeast bud.
-That question accidentally became a physics problem of how certain proteins autonomously pattern in the yeast cell.
+Less than a year later, I ditched my original interest and studies how a budding yeast decide how many buds to make.
+That question accidentally became a physics problem of how polarity proteins autonomously pattern in the yeast cell.
 Before I realized, I was attending more physics meetings than biology ones.
 After graduation, I went to do a postdoc in UCSD.
 Having the advantage of (moderately) knowing both biology and physics, I published barely enough to start my own lab in the Institute of Plant and Molecular Biology (IPMB) in Academia Sinica, Taiwan.
 I now plan to answer fundamentally evo-devos question using biophysics approaches.

 許聖言 Ian Shenyen Hsu